Oedo Tai: Under Kagetsu (2017–2020)

-Under Natsuko Tora (2020–present)
+Under Natsuko Tora (2020–2024)

-2020

-Kagetsu announced her retirement from professional wrestling on December 25, 2019.
-Her last match in Stardom took place on the sixth night of the Stardom New Years Stars 2020, on February 15, where she faced all the promotion's roster in a 25-woman gauntlet match also involving popular competitors such as Hiroyo Matsumoto, Arisa Hoshiki, Leo Onozaki and others.
-Kagetsu handed over the reigns of Oedo Tai upon her retirement, and she even symbolically passed the torch by giving Natsuko Tora her trademark Jutte.
-The latter adopted a new look and took Oedo Tai back to its roots as a heel faction, starting the third generation.
-At the Stardom Cinderella Tournament 2020, Natsuko Tora fell short to Giulia in the finals.
-At Stardom Cinderella Summer In Tokyo on July 26, 2020, Saki Kashima defeated Hina, and Natsuko Tora and Sumire Natsu defeated Death Yama-san and Rina.
-At the 2020 edition of the Goddesses of Stardom Tag League, several members of the unit worked under makeshift sub-groups of two in the tournament: Black Widows (Bea Priestley and Konami), and Devil Duo (Natsuko Tora and Saki Kashima).
-On October 3 at Stardom Yokohama Cinderella, Konami teamed up with her fellow Tokyo Cyber Squad stablemate Jungle Kyona in a Loser's unit must disband tag team match against Natsuko Tora and Saki Kashima who represented Oedo Tai.
+Kagetsu announced his retirement from professional wrestling on December 25, 2019.
+His last match in Stardom took place on the sixth night of the New Years Stars 2020, on February 15, 2020, where he faced all the promotion's roster in a 25-woman gauntlet match also involving popular competitors such as Hiroyo Matsumoto, Arisa Hoshiki, Leo Onozaki and others.
+Kagetsu handed over the reins of Oedo Tai upon his retirement, and he even symbolically passed the torch by giving Natsuko Tora his trademark jutte.
+Tora adopted a new look and took Oedo Tai back to its roots as a heel faction, starting the third generation.
+Due to the COVID-19 pandemic, Bea Priestley and Jamie Hayter became unable to perform for Stardom, and therefore the Goddesses of Stardom Championship was vacated.
+Priestley returned to Stardom on September 19, where she attacked Saya Iida during Iida's match against Tora.
+On October 3 at Yokohama Cinderella 2020, Konami teamed up with her fellow Tokyo Cyber Squad stablemate Jungle Kyona against Tora and Saki Kashima in a match where the losing unit had to disband.
 Konami turned on Kyona as she helped Tora and Kashima win the match, and later join the unit after Tokyo Cyber Squad's dissolution.
-On October 28, Big Match Rina joined the group.
-At Stardom Sendai Cinderella 2020 on November 15, Natsuko Tora, Rina and Saki Kashima fell short to Cosmic Angels (Tam Nakano, Mina Shirakawa and Unagi Sayaka), Bea Pristley dropped the SWA World Championship to Syuri and Konami unsuccessfully challenged Giulia for the Wonder of Stardom Championship.
+At the 2020 Goddesses of Stardom Tag League, several members of the unit worked as teams of two in the tournament: Black Widows (Konami and Priestley) and Devil Duo (Kashima and Tora).
+On October 29, Rina left Stars to join Oedo Tai.
+At Sendai Cinderella 2020 on November 15, Priestley lost the SWA World Championship to Syuri.